jackrabbit72380/Ho4kmmm/0.7.1/tags/readme.md

 people keep asking me to just relese mod paks. but they dont seem to get the point.

-for one my own personal mod packs are still under scontruction. but I put this together for other people to use in there mod's.

-however for anyone who just wants to mod without porting anyhting i have prepaired some vanilla mod packs. that you can grab from here!
+my own personal mod packs are still under scontruction. but I put this together for other people to use in there own mod's for anyone who just wants to mod without porting anyhting.

-these will be just vanilla mod packs made with the porting scripts. that you can practice with untill you feal confidont enough to make your own mod.pak's
+I have prepared some vanilla mod packs made with the porting scripts that you can practice Modding with until you feal confidant enough to make your own mod.pak's

 but i do recomned you make your own wich is the whole point! media fire Links here.